 Romp n'Run - Haines Junction Coordinator

-Executive: Tanja Westland (President), Danielle Evans (Vice-President), Vacant (Secretary), Jessica Dyck (Treasurer)
+Executive: Tanja Westland (President), Tara Wheeler (Vice-President), Ashley Reynolds (Secretary), Lisa Snyder (Treasurer)

 Our philosophy is that real, hard-wired change comes from the grass-roots; the voiced needs of the people driving what we do.
 Programs we offer and develop are community driven and discovered through person to person conversations, which is why our relationships with individuals, organizations and governments are so important.